--12 Jet joined our family on the 8th March 2014.
-It had been two-and-half years since we'd lost our dear old Lab, Harry, and Jet was just on two-and-half years old at the time.
+-12 Jet joined our family in March 2014.
+It had been two-and-half years since we'd lost our dear old Lab, Harry, and Jet was two-and-half years old at the time.
 It seemed a good omen.
 However, we were Jet's fourth family!
 Why had he had so many homes?
 What had happened to him?
 Was he unruly and aggressive?

 My wise young son was right on both counts.
-I have been a volunteer instructor at a local dog club for over a dozen years.
-In my adult dog classes, I see an increasing number of adopted dogs and I teach owners how to settle these dogs and be responsible owners.
+I've been a volunteer instructor at a local dog club for over a dozen years.
+In my adult dog classes, I see an increasing number of adopted dogs, and I teach owners how to settle these dogs and be responsible owners.

 Two years on and we've come so far with Jet.
-He still doesn't like being left alone in the backyard, but will venture outside on his own to sprawl on his bed and chew a favourite toy.
-And he can be left home alone, inside the house, on his bean bag, with a Kong, stuffed with a few treats, and his favourite toys.
+He still doesn't like being left alone in the backyard but will venture outside on his own to sprawl on his bed and chew a favourite toy.
+And he can be left home alone, inside the house, on his bean bag, with a Kong, stuffed with a few treats, and his toys.

 It's taken time, patience and persistence.
-Jet's had to learn our ways and we've had to learn his.
+Jet's had to learn our ways, and we've had to learn his.
 He is not our old Lab, but he is a dear member of the family, and we are his forever home.

 © 2016 Robert Fairhead